fusionjs/fusionjs/fusion-plugin-apollo/README.md

 import {GraphQLEndpointToken} from 'fusion-plugin-apollo';
 ```

 Optional - the endpoint for serving the graphql API.
 Defaults to `'/graphql'`.
+This can also be an endpoint of an external graphQL server (hosted outside fusion app).

 ```js
 type GraphQLEndpoint = string;